soundg33k/minima/_posts/2017-07-01-raspberry-pi-music-player.md

 {% endhighlight %}

 ### SSH access
 Since we don't have a graphical user interface, we will use ssh to set-up the PI.
 Once the SD card has been written, create an empty file named "ssh" with no extension on the root of the sd card.
 The "ssh" file will tell the PI to wait for an SSH connection the start the set-up process.
 Then put the SD card in the Raspberry PI, connect an ethernet cable and boot the PI.
-When the Pi is booted, you simply need to login using the following username and password.
+When the PI is booted, you simply need to login using the following username and password.

 {% highlight bash %}
-#You will need to find the address of you Pi
+#You will need to find the address of you PI
 ssh pi@192.168.1.200
+#username: pi
+#password: raspberry
 {% endhighlight %}

-A good trick to find the IP of your Raspberry Pi is to go on your router configuration page and look for it in the client list.
+A good trick to find the IP of your Raspberry PI is to go on your router configuration page and look for it in the client list.

 ### Initial set-up
-Once you are logged in on your Pi you can start the raspi-config command.
+Once you are logged in on your PI you can start the raspi-config command.
 {% highlight bash %}
 sudo raspi-config
 {% endhighlight%}